crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 info.df <- read.table("MaizeDivPanel_282_genotypes_INFO.txt", header=T, sep="\t")
 pheno.df <- read.table("MaizeDivPanel_282_phenotypes_33traits.txt", header=T, sep="\t")

+# Please check if the code above gives some error message.
+Anything related to "File not found" or "can't open" usually means one of two things: 1) you have not yet downloaded the files (successfully), or 2) you are running the code in a different folder than the downloaded files.

 # rename the first column name (from <Traits> to Accessions)
 names(pheno.df)[1] <- "Accession"